 Divorcing spouses face unique challenges when trying to buy a new home.
 And while getting a mortgage after divorce may seem difficult, it is possible.
 However, one obstacle that could easily be overlooked is self-employed income of your former spouse.

-Tanya and her husband Gary had … Continue reading
+Tanya and her husband … Continue reading